 Conditions relating to the sharing and processing of personal data between, by and/or on behalf of the club and the member pursuant to these rules are contained in a separate data sharing document available on the club’s website.

-If any other dispute between an insured party and the club arises out of or in connection with the rules it must first be referred to the board notwithstanding that the board may have already considered the matter which has given rise to the dispute, and such reference shall be on written submissions only.
+If any other dispute between an insured party and the club arises out of or in connection with these rules, other than an issue referred to in rule 22.6, it must first be referred to the board notwithstanding that the board may have already considered the matter which has given rise to the dispute, and such reference shall be on written submissions only.

 No insured party is entitled to maintain any legal proceedings against the club unless and until the matter has been submitted to the board and the board has given its decision.

-If, after the board has given its decision, an insured party does not accept the decision of the board, the parties will attempt to settle it by mediation in accordance with the CEDR model mediation procedure.
-Unless otherwise agreed between the parties, the mediator will be nominated by the CEDR.
+If, after the dispute has been referred to the board in accordance with rule 22.2, an insured party does not accept the decision of the board, the parties will attempt to settle it by mediation in accordance with the CEDR model mediation procedure.
+Unless otherwise agreed between the parties, the mediator will be nominated by CEDR.
 The mediation will take place in London and in English.
 The mediation agreement shall be governed by the substantive law of England.
 The English courts shall have exclusive jurisdiction to settle any claim, dispute or difference which may arise out of, or in connection with, the mediation.